The QCD Adler function and the muon $g-2$ anomaly from renormalons: Saturating the experimental discrepancy of the muon anomalous magnetic moment of the muon

 The leading order hadronic vacuum polarization contribution in terms of the QCD Adler function is of the form~\cite{Lautrup:1971jf,Knecht:2003kc}

 where $\alpha\simeq 1/137$ is the electromagnetic coupling constant, and $Q = \sqrt{\frac{x^{2}}{1-x} m_{\mu}^{2}}$.

-By using Eqs.~\eqref{trans_adler} and~\eqref{amu_Adler}, we shall show two results.
-First, we correctly reproduce the leading contribution to $a_{\mu}$ from the QCD vacuum polarization function.
-Second, by a slight modification of the best fit values for the constants $K$, $c_1$, and $C$ shown in Tab.~\ref{tabrersurgencefit}, we can accommodate the $g-2$ muon anomaly~\cite{PhysRevLett.126.141801} (consistent with the most recent lattice evaluation~\cite{Borsanyi:2020mff}), minimally modifying the Adler function for energies below $\sim 0.7$ GeV.
-This possibility was recently raised in Ref.~\cite{Keshavarzi:2020bfy}.
+Although the numerical instabilities for the parameters discussed in the previous section, it is worth asking whether our model can implement the \emph{tentative idea} proposed in Ref.~\cite{Keshavarzi:2020bfy}.
+The authors studied the possibility that the $g-2$ discrepancy could be solely explained by modifying the SM vacuum polarization function contribution, deeming this scenario rather unlikely.
+A modification of the h.v.p. can be in tension with electro-weak precision tests~\cite{PhysRevLett.125.091801,Malaescu:2020zuc}~\footnote{Constraints on the h.v.p. are also discussed in Ref.~\cite{Colangelo:2020lcg}.
+Direct measurement of the h.v.p. will definitively shed light on the subject~\cite{Banerjee:2020tdt}.} Although improbable, the authors of Ref.~\cite{Keshavarzi:2020bfy} still noted that there might be a missed contribution for $Q\lesssim 0.7$ GeV, an energy range in which constraints do not yet rule out the possibility of explaining the $g-2$ discrepancy by deviations of the $e^+ e^-$ cross-section measurement.
+Interestingly, this would be consistent with the most recent lattice evaluation~\cite{Borsanyi:2020mff}.

+We wish to consider the impact of this hypothesis on our model.
+Thus we require the Adler function to match the experimental data for energies $Q\geq 0.7$ GeV and instead to allow for some deviations below $Q< 0.7$ GeV.

-\paragraph{\bf Reproducing the best theoretical value for the anomalous magnetic moment of the muon.} In evaluating the integral in Eq.~\eqref{amu_Adler}, the Adler function $D(Q)$ needs to be evaluated in the energy range $[0,\infty)$.
+The integral in Eq.~\eqref{amu_Adler} requires the Adler function $D(Q)$ in the energy range $[0,\infty)$.
 Following Ref.~\cite{Peris:1998nj}, one has to split $D$ in two branches, using the perturbative estimate for $Q>\sqrt{1.6}$ GeV and the data for $\leqslant\sqrt{1.6}$ GeV.
-The Eq.~\eqref{trans_adler} provides a good estimate of data, thus the Adler function used in the evaluation of Eq.~\eqref{amu_Adler} is given by
+The Eq.~\eqref{trans_adler} provides a good estimate of data.
+Thus the Adler function used in the evaluation of Eq.~\eqref{amu_Adler} is given by

-Using the values of the low energy fit in Tab.~\ref{tabrersurgencefit}, we get for the leading contribution of the hadronic vacuum polarization:

-It is remarkably close to the averaged value $a_{\mu}\simeq6.9\times 10^{-8}$ reported in Refs.~\cite{Miller:2007kk,Miller:2012opa}, based on a number of independent evaluations from $e^+e^-\rightarrow \text{hadrons}$ data and $\tau$-spectral function.
-The corresponding behavior of the Adler function in $[0,1.3]$ GeV is shown in Fig.~\ref{TabAdleramu} (solid black line) together with the uncertainties represented by the light blue band.
+The corresponding behavior of the Adler function in $[0,1.3]$ GeV is shown in Fig.~\ref{TabAdleramu} (solid black line), together with the experimental uncertainties represented by the light blue band.